ember-redux/ember-redux/ddau.md

 };
 ```

-Before we can start building the component tree we need to add the top level users template and define the `users-list` component.
+Before we can start building the component tree we need to add the template file for the users route and define the `users-list` component.

 ```js
 //app/users/template.hbs
 {\{users-list}}
 ```

-Now that we have fetched the data we can declare the `Container Component` that will be redux aware.
+Now that we have fetched the data we declare the `Container Component` that will be redux aware.

 ```js
 //app/components/users-list/component.js